JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 ---
-title: Managing Databases Using SQL and Interacting with them in R
+title: Managing Databases Using SQL and Interacting with Them in R
 output:
   md_document:
     variant: gfm